NonpareilGaming/Me/readme.md

 I have created the nonpareil events necessary for me to become successful.

 It's not about income.
-It's not about title.
+It's not about titles.
 I don't even use my title on my LinkedIn.
-It just says "Nonpareil DevOps Dude" and hell, I may drop DevOps now.
+It just says "Nonpareil DevOps Dude".

 I want to educate people; on how to be successful.

 That's it.
 That's what I want to do.
-The passions I've had are helping people (saving lives), breaking down information intellectually and presenting it in a way that someone can learn (educating).
+The passions I've had are helping people (saving lives), and breaking down information intellectually and presenting it in a way that someone can learn (educating).

 All my life I've been honing in on what I'm most passionate about.
 My nonpareil passion.
 I hope I've found.
 If not, I'll fucking find out.

 Do what you're passionate about and you'll succeed.

 That's it.
 That's all.
 The rest is just shit.
-I went into DevOps to make the money.
-Because it's a way to breakdown information and present it in a way that is readable (ETL).
+I went into DevOps to make the money and because it's a way to breakdown information and present it in a way that is readable (ETL).
 That's the part I'm good at.

 So this is me, publicly, confidently, assuredly, and logically. (engineer)